Rock Creek Pharmaceuticals, Inc. (OTCMKTS:RCPIQ) Short Interest Down 79.6% in June

-Rock Creek Pharmaceuticals, Inc. (OTCMKTS:RCPIQ) was the target of a significant drop in short interest during the month of June.
-As of June 30th, there was short interest totalling 3,200 shares, a drop of 79.6% from the June 15th total of 15,700 shares.
-Based on an average daily trading volume, of 1,104,000 shares, the days-to-cover ratio is currently 0.0 days.
+Rock Creek Pharmaceuticals, Inc. (OTCMKTS:RCPIQ) saw a large decrease in short interest during the month of June.
+As of June 30th, there was short interest totalling 3,200 shares, a decrease of 79.6% from the June 15th total of 15,700 shares.
+Based on an average trading volume of 1,104,000 shares, the days-to-cover ratio is presently 0.0 days.

 Receive News & Ratings for Rock Creek Pharmaceuticals Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Rock Creek Pharmaceuticals and related companies with MarketBeat.com's FREE daily email newsletter.